gbgabiola/100DaysOfCode/r1-log.md

 **Today's Progress**: Not much coding today, just read some related projects while doing some js challenge in FCC.
 Thinking and planning for my projects and display it in github for a future reference, while learning more in depth.

+## Day 16: June 17, Sunday
+**Today's Progress**: Continue the basicJS challenge in FCC and read the YDKJS Up and Going.
+Understanding the JS more.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: